lukeocodes/mod-gpt/docs/Database Schema.md

 # Database Schema

-**mod-gpt** uses PostgreSQL for persistent storage of moderation actions, heuristics, conversations, and bot state.
+**Sentinel AI** uses PostgreSQL for persistent storage of moderation actions, heuristics, conversations, and bot state.

 ## Tables

 ### `moderation_actions`

 Audit log of all moderation actions taken by the bot.

 ```sql